qwasium/multimodal-psych/README.md

 We will focus our discussion on combining measurement systems in level 2 mentioned above; "Stimulus" to "Response" one-way sync signal connection.
 For the old folks, this is all common knowledge, but it seems that's not the case for the younger crowd.
-This is understandable because any information regarding synchronization is poorly documented and even if you find any information, it won't be in the psychology field in the first place.
+This is understandable because any information about synchronization is poorly documented and even if you find any, it won't be in the psychology field in the first place.

 There are two common protocols used for sync signals in physiological measurements.